 After years of bold, neon, and bright colors being used on millions of graphics, things are going to look a lot more reserved this year.
 In fact, this year vivid colors are going to be replaced by more muted color palettes across the board.

-Brands like Apple, Linkedin, Dosist and more have actually already added these more nuanced colors to their graphics:
+Brands like Apple, LinkedIn, and more have actually already added these more nuanced colors to their graphics.
+Here’s how Apple does it:

 Once Apple does something new, the world is bound to follow.